 Realizing the demand for simplification, developers started to seek new architectural patterns for Android, similar to patterns in other coding languages.
 As it turned out, MVP and MVVM gained more traction.

 But first, before we delve straight into MVP vs MVVM comparison, what about new available tools for Android developers?
-To the triumph of developers across the globe, now there are lots of libraries that make their life easier.
-And enable proper architecture for Android applications at the same time.
+To the triumph of app developers across the globe, now there are lots of Android libraries that make their life easier.
+And enable proper architecture for Android apps at the same time.
 For instance:

 - Android DataBinding – allows transfer of certain application logic into XML;